djwrisley/HDME/index.md

 #### Exercises
 * [Modeling Spatial Data](modeling.md)
 * Brainstorming for Mappable Architectural Features (discussion)
-* Take at least 5 digital photos in Besançon.
-Upload to the specified folder in drive.

 #### Additional References
 * [Lincoln, Matthew.
 2020.
 "Tidy Data for the Humanities".](https://matthewlincoln.net/2020/05/26/tidy-data-for-humanities.html)